webclinic017/tradinghook/README.md

 # INTRODUCTION

+TODAYS PURPOSE IS JUST TO PLACE THIS FILE TO ACT AS A PLACEHOLDER.

 "tradinghook" is a FLask based application that is designed to "catch" hooks and then place trades based on the alert.
 I am balancing what I have in GITHUB with what I have in production.
 My Production version isn't perfect yet... in fact it is scary because I have used it to place trades.